nicoledd/CSCI-1300/README.md

 REC2 - Given the radius of a sphere, calculates its volume and surface area

-REC3 - 1) Checks if given year is a leap year, 2) also checks if given num is neg/pos/zero
+REC3 - Checks if given year is a leap year

-REC4 - 1) Prints a diamond shape of asterisks, given input side length, 2) Prints 2 squares, one empty, one filled, given input side length
+REC4 - Prints a diamond shape of asterisks, given input side length

+REC5 - Prints 2 squares, one empty, one filled, given input side length

 REC6 - Given an input string, deliminator, and array: stores the items in the input string (that are separated by the deliminator) into the array